Students

 1 Timothy 4:12 CEB

-Youth Education
+Student Education

 Many articles, blogs, and books have been and are devoted to studying the question, “Why are young people leaving the church?”

 This question weighs on the minds and hearts of parents, grandparents, church members, and church leaders alike.
-Studies show that two key things tend to influence the faith transmission to teenagers more than others: 1) the genuine faith practice of their parents, & 2) knowing (and trusting) five adults in a church community (who are not their parents).
+Studies show that two key things tend to influence the faith transmission to students more than others: 1) the genuine faith practice of their parents, & 2) knowing (and trusting) five adults in a church community (who are not their parents).
 While other factors certainly weigh in, at First Baptist we approach student ministry with those factors in mind.